-The above description of the friction is appropriate when the energy gained by electrons passing the monopole, $\sim pv(cos(\theta)-cos(\theta'))$, is large compared to the temperature of the fermi gas.
-Here, $p$ is the momentum of passing electrons, $\theta$ is the angle between the velocity of the incoming electron and $v$, and $\theta'$ is the angle between the scattered electron and $v$.
-When the energy gained by passing electrons is small compared to the temperature of the fermi gas, finite temperature effects must be considered.
-The stopping power for a magnetic monopole in a fermi gas with a non zero temperature is derived in Appendix \ref{sec:appfermi}, and shown here. where
+The above description of the friction is appropriate when the energy gained by electrons passing the EMBH, $\sim pv$, is large compared to the temperature of the Fermi gas.
+Here, $p$ is the momentum of passing electrons.
+When the energy exchanged is small compared to the temperature of the Fermi gas, finite temperature effects must be considered.
+The stopping power for a magnetic charge in a Fermi gas with a finite temperature is shown in Appendix \ref{sec:appfermi} to be where